Harcourt (publisher): Harcourt General and Harcourt, Inc.

 Harcourt Brace Jovanovich was acquired in 1991 for more than $1.5 billion by General Cinema Corporation, a diversified company that operated a national chain of movie theaters, and retailers such as Neiman Marcus and Bergdorf Goodman.
 In 1993 General Cinema Corporation renamed itself Harcourt General and restored the 1921 to 1960 name "Harcourt, Brace & Company" to its publishing division as Harcourt Brace (no comma).
 At the end of the year it divested its cinema division.

 In 1994, Harcourt General acquired the religious imprint Brown-ROA from William C. Brown Company, a division of Times Mirror Company.
 It was renamed Harcourt Religion in 1999.

 In 1995, Harcourt General acquired Assessment Systems, Inc., a professional test company.

 In 1997, Harcourt General acquired National Education and Steck-Vaughn.

 In 1998, Harcourt General acquired Morgan Kaufmann Publishers.

 In 1999, Harcourt General divested its retail division and shortened the publishing division name to Harcourt, Inc.

 Reed Elsevier Group plc

 In 2001, the Anglo-Dutch publishing company Reed Elsevier acquired Harcourt, Inc. Harcourt Trade Publishers was a member of the Reed Elsevier Group plc (NYSE: RUK and ENL), a publisher and information provider operating in four global industry sectors: science and medical, legal, education, and business.
 As part of the deal, Reed Elsevier sold Harcourt's higher education division, and the NETglobal (formerly National Education Training), Assessment Systems, Inc (ASI), and Drake Beam Morin businesses to Thomson Corporation.
+Several parts of Harcourt (Academic Press, Morgan Kaufmann Publishers, and Saunders) were transferred to Elsevier and several parts of Elsevier (including Greenwood Publishing Group) were transferred to Harcourt Education.

 In 2004, Harcourt acquired Saxon Publishers, publishers of Saxon math materials.

 Reed Elsevier then comprised the following divisions: Elsevier (science and medical), LexisNexis (legal), Harcourt Education (education), and Reed Business (business).